tristontetley/NewsScrape/README.md

      * URL - the url to the original article

 Users are able to leave comments on the articles displayed and revisit them later.
-The comments are saved to the database as well and associated with their articles.
-Users are able to delete comments left on articles.
+The comments are saved to the database, but I could not connect the saved notes to there specified delete button after they were ceated.
+Other than that everything is working.
 All stored comments are visible to every user.